 Third, to prevent aliasing of the input signal, the analog-input signal must be band limited.
 The bandwidth of the A/D converter is a function of the system clock frequency.
-With a system clock frequency of 8MHz, the data-output rate is

-20.8kHz with a -3dB frequency of 4.24kHz.
+With a system clock frequency of 8MHz, the data-output rate is 20.8kHz with a -3dB frequency of 4.24kHz.
 The -3dB frequency scales with the system clock frequency.

-To ensure the best linearity of the ADS1254, a fully differential signal is recommended.
+To ensure the best linearity of the ADS1253, a fully differential signal is recommended, and the capacitance to ground must be equal on both sides.